msaaddev/who-unfollowed-me/readme.md

 If no one has unfollowed you, the CLI will also let you know this.

 ![no one unfollowed](images/no-one-unfollow.png)

+> If you are a Windows user, make sure that whenever you run the CLI, first run your Terminal or Command Prompt as Administrator.

 ## 👨🏻‍💻 AUTHOR